troglobit/finit/README.md

 * *resolvconf.so*: Setup necessary files for resolvconf at startup.

-* *tty.so*: Watches /dev, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.
+* *tty.so*: Watches `/dev`, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.
+Useful when plugging in a usb2serial converter to loging to your embedded device.

 * *urandom.so*: Setup random seed at startup.

 * *x11-common.so*: Setup necessary files for X-Window.

+* *time.so*: RFC 868 (rdate) plugin.
+Start as inetd service.
+Useful for testing inetd filtering -- BusyBox has an rdate (TCP) client.

 Usually you want to hook into the boot process once, simple hook plugins like `bootmisc.so` are great for that purpose.
 They are called at each